awsler/mvp-amplify-vue/README.md

 ```
 $ amplify add auth
 > Do you want to use the default authentication and security configuration?
-Yes, use the default configuration.
+Yes
 ```

 ```